kavya05/dataexplorerbot/README.md

 When a query has been executed, it's result is also published through AWS IoT, using MQTT.
 The results are published row by row through to a MQTT topic.
 Handled by lambda `databot_publish`

+The bot definition itself is quite "flat" - ideally each question should result in a Fulfillment.
+This might be straying a bit outside how a Lex bot should work, but as long is it *does* work.

 ### Results viewer
 The user can also view results what he's asking from DataBot in the Results viewer.
 The Results viewer is a simple Single Page Application which fetches latest result on first load and subscribes to any updated published by DataBot.